Sohar

-Sohar (صُحَار) is the capital and largest city of the Al Batinah North Governorate in Oman.
+Sohar (صُحَار), officially: Suhar, is the capital and largest city of the Al Batinah North Governorate in Oman.
 An ancient capital of the country that once served as an important Islamic port town on the Gulf of Oman, Sohar has also been credited as the mythical birthplace of Sinbad the Sailor.
 It was historically known as Mazūn (مَزُوْن).

 At the 2010 census, Sohar's population was 140,006, making it Oman's fifth most-populated settlement.
 Described as an industrial town, the development of the Sohar Industrial Port during the 2000s has transformed it into a major Omani industrial hub.